LeeRippon/LeeRippon.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Lee and this is my personal website.
-I am A PhD student in Vancouver, BC and I am studying in the Department of Chemical and Biological Engineering (ChBE) at the University of British Columbia (UBC) in the [Data Analytics and Intelligent Systems (DAIS) laboratory](https://dais.chbe.ubc.ca/).
+I am a PhD student in Vancouver, BC and I am studying in the Department of Chemical and Biological Engineering (ChBE) at the University of British Columbia (UBC) in the [Data Analytics and Intelligent Systems (DAIS) laboratory](https://dais.chbe.ubc.ca/).

 Research